amnesytoolkit/DigitGuesser/README.md

 # DigitGuesser
 Draw a digit and the AI will try to recognise it.
 Made by Kabir Paolo Singh Bertolani (amnesy) && Luca Bertocchi

-Note: Trained with MNIST data - you should try to train the AI with your own data
+Note: Trained with MNIST data (and/or data from other sources) - you should try to train the AI with your own data

 Instruction to deploy this project: